akson2018/template/docs/index.rst

+T}' FREE SPINS COIN MASTER GENERATOR 2021
+FREE COIN MASTER FREE HACK
-..
-Read the Docs Template documentation master file, created by sphinx-quickstart on Tue Aug 26 14:19:49 2014.
+SPINS GENERATOR   sphinx-quickstart on Tue Aug 26 14:19:49 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.